schlagert/syslog/README.md

 generally low, the `lager` application uses significant more memory.
 This is due to the dynamic switching between synchronous and asynchronous message delivery:
-When delivery starts in asynchronous mode many log messages pile up in the loggers message queue.
-When the framework finally switches to synchronous mode the logger is busy sending out these messages while senders get blocked.
+When delivery starts in asynchronous mode many log messages pile up in the internal `gen_event`'s message queue.
+When the framework finally switches to synchronous mode the event manager is busy sending out these messages while senders get blocked.

 <img src="https://cloud.githubusercontent.com/assets/404313/16836745/5af8562e-49bf-11e6-8ba0-89a99d1a73f5.png" alt="small benchmark" />

 Adding more processes to the party makes the above mentioned effect more dramatic.
-While `log4erl` and `syslog` perform quite well by evening the the load on the internal logger using synchronous logging, `lager` piles up a hugh amount of messages in the internal logger.
-It takes the framework almose two minutes to process these messages.
+While `log4erl` and `syslog` perform quite well by evening the load on the internal event manager or server using synchronous logging, `lager` piles up a hugh amount of messages in its internal `gen_event` message queue.
+It takes the framework almost two minutes to process these messages.

 When looking at the memory usage it can be observed that `lager`'s backend throttling (which was also used in `syslog` up to this version) is effectively